 It is commonly assumed, based on hydrodynamic simulations, that the neutral hydrogen in the inter-galactic medium (IGM) can be related to the underlying mass distribution.
-It is then possible to estimate the matter power spectrum on scales of a few megaparsecs from the absorption observed in quasar spectra, the so-called Lyman- α forest.
+It is then possible to estimate the matter power spectrum from the absorption observed in quasar spectra, the so-called Lyman- $\alpha$ forest.
 The usual procedure is to measure the power spectrum of the transmitted flux, and then to infer the mass power spectrum.
-Photoionization heating by the ultraviolet background radiation and adiabatic cooling by the expansion of the Universe combine to give a simple power-law relation between the gas temperature and the baryon density.
-It also follows that there is a power-law relation between the optical depth τ and $\rho{\rm b}$.
-Therefore, the observed flux $F = \exp(-\tau)$ is strongly correlated with $\rho{\rm b}$, which itself traces the mass density.
+Photo-ionization heating by the ultraviolet background radiation and adiabatic cooling by the expansion of the Universe combine to give a simple power-law relation between the optical depth $\tau$ and $\rho{\rm b}$ .
+Therefore, the observed flux $F = \exp(-\tau)$ is strongly correlated with $\rho{\rm b}$ , which itself traces the mass density.
 The matter and flux power spectra can be related by a biasing function that is calibrated from simulations.
+There are two variants of Lyman-alpha analyses: 1-dimensional power spectra from individual lines-of-sight that probe small (~Mpc) scales; and 3-dimensional Lyman-alpha BAO analyses that measure large-scale correlations (over ~100 Mpc scales) using neighboring quasar lines-of-sight.